ensarcitak/python-programlama-kursu-notebooklari/README.md

 ## 🧱 Object-Oriented Programming (OOP)

-Creating classes and objects
+- Creating classes and objects

-__init__, self structure
+- __init__, self structure

-Example methods and properties
+- Example methods and properties

 ## 🧬 Advanced OOP Concepts

-Inheritance and multiple inheritance
+- Inheritance and multiple inheritance

-Private methods
+- Private methods

-Operator overloading (__str__, __len__, etc.)
+- Operator overloading (__str__, __len__, etc.)

 ## 📂 File Operations

-Opening, reading, writing, closing files
+-Opening, reading, writing, closing files

-Using the with statement
+- Using the with statement

-Directory and file operations: os, shutil
+- Directory and file operations: os, shutil

 ## 🚨 Error & Exception Handling

-try, except, finally
+- try, except, finally

-Common error types
+- Common error types

-Raising custom exceptions (raise)
+- Raising custom exceptions (raise)

 # 🎯 Outcome

-By the end of this 5-week training, you’ll be starting your journey into the world of programming with Python.
+- By the end of this 5-week training, you’ll be starting your journey into the world of programming with Python.

 # 💡 Ideal For

-👩‍💻 Beginners who want to learn programming with Python
+- 👩‍💻 Beginners who want to learn programming with Python

-🎓 Students preparing for internships or real-world projects
+- 🎓 Students preparing for internships or real-world projects